Micron results beat forecasts, sees chip shortages easing in 2022

 Micron also disclosed that it has struck deals with its own suppliers to ease bottlenecks in its supply chain.

-The company makes both the NAND memory chips that serve the data storage market and the DRAM memory chips that are widely used in data centers, personal computers and other devices.
-Micron shares rose 5.7per cent to US$87.70 in extended trading after the results.
+The company makes both the NAND memory chips that serve the data storage market and the DRAM memory chips that are widely used in data centres, personal computers and other devices.
+Micron shares rose 5.7 per cent to US$87.70 in extended trading after the results.

 Strong demand and an industry-wide shortage of the chips have also allowed Micron, one of the world's biggest memory chip suppliers, to charge higher prices.
-Micron said data center revenue grew 70per cent and that automotive revenue grew 25per cent, with the automotive growth coming from the increasing amount of memory required in cars with advanced driver safety systems.
+Micron said data centre revenue grew 70 per cent and that automotive revenue grew 25 per cent, with the automotive growth coming from the increasing amount of memory required in cars with advanced driver safety systems.

 "We are seeing dramatic step ups and some of the new model cars," Sumit Sadana, Micron's chief business officer, told Reuters in an interview.